[HISTORY: Adopted by the Mayor and Council of the Borough of Rockaway as indicated in article histories. Amendments noted where applicable.]

 All previous sustained disciplinary actions shall be considered and reviewed to achieve the broadest scope of review for the given candidate by his/her supervisors.

-Written statement.
-Each candidate shall provide a written statement no more than 10 pages along with their letter of interest in the promotion.
+Written statement: Each candidate shall provide a written statement of no more than 10 pages, along with their letter of interest in the promotion.
 The written statement shall explain what the candidate's vision is for the Police Department over the next five years.
-Each candidate's statement shall be graded on a 15 point scale.
+Each candidate's statement shall be graded on a fifteen-point scale.

 Each candidate shall be ranked based on the total score as outlined above.
 The candidates shall then be ranked from the highest to lowest based on score.
 The list shall include the candidates' names and final scores and shall be afforded to the Mayor and Borough Council.
 Thereafter, the Mayor shall make his final determination and appointment in accordance with N.J.S.A.
 40A:60-5(g).